lilaclil/ziningwang.github.io/_pages/research.md

 In terms of methodologies, I intertwine econometric methods with advances in computer science.
 I approach research questions using a variety of techniques, such as instrumental methods, maximum likelihood methods, Bayesian statistics, synthetic controls, natural language processing, and computer vision.

 My long-term research goal is to seek innovative solutions to marketing challenges in the digital era.
-Specifically, I'd like to decode the vast amount of unstructured data that consumers encounter every single day, and investigate their impact on consumer behavior, particularly in the context of video-based marketing.
+Specifically, I'd like to decode the vast amount of unstructured data that consumers encounter every single day, and investigate their impact on consumer behavior.

 **Working Papers:**
 - A Deep Dive into Live-Streaming Sales Pitch.
 Zining Wang, Yanwen Wang, Shuai Yang, and Hongju Liu.